EMDR Therapy: Negative and Positive Cognitions and How EMDR Can Help With Grief

 Here are some key characteristics of a target memory in EMDR therapy:

-• Emotional Intensity: Target memories are typically associated with strong negative emotions like sadness, anger, guilt, fear, or shame.
+Emotional Intensity: Target memories are typically associated with strong negative emotions like sadness, anger, guilt, fear, or shame.
+These are the feelings that surface when you think about the memory.

-• Repetitive Impact: These memories often resurface involuntarily and can significantly impact a person's present functioning.
+Repetitive Impact: These memories often resurface involuntarily and can significantly impact a person's present functioning.
+They might come in the form of flashbacks or intrusive thoughts.

-• Negative Beliefs: Target memories are often linked to negative beliefs about oneself, the world, or the future.
+Negative Beliefs: Target memories are often linked to negative beliefs about oneself, the world, or the future.
 These beliefs can be distorted and contribute to emotional distress.
+An example might be believing "I should have done more to save them."

-Through a series of techniques, including guided eye movements or other bilateral stimulation, the therapist helps the client process the memory in a safe and controlled environment.
+Through a series of techniques, including guided eye movements or other bilateral stimulation, the therapist helps the client process the memory in a supportive and controlled environment.

 The goal is to weaken the negative emotions and beliefs attached to the memory and develop more adaptive coping mechanisms.